 Dr. Linda Chalk, Training Coordinator

 The training program is designed to provide graduate trainees with opportunities to facilitate growth as future college counselors.
 Field students will primarily be engaged in individual counseling with clients appropriate to their level of experience, with attention to overall developmental level, growth potential, and the student's openness to challenge.
 They will receive weekly individual supervision and are expected to participate in weekly case consultation meetings.
 Additional supervision and consultation will be available and provided as needed.
 Training and professional development opportunities, both formal (i.e., training on record keeping) and informal (i.e., observation of senior staff functioning and case presentations), will be available.
 We will make every attempt to match our offerings to current students' needs and goals.
-Administrative duties include: record keeping (e.g., typed intake evaluations, written progress notes, etc.) and case management (decisions made with supervisor).
-Opportunities for consultation, outreach, crisis contact, and co-facilitation of groups exist, but will be fully supervised and depended on the student's readiness.
+Administrative duties include: record keeping (e.g., intake evaluations, progress notes, etc.) and case management (decisions made with supervisor).
+Opportunities for consultation, outreach, crisis contact, and co-facilitation of groups may exist, but will be fully supervised and depended on the student's readiness.

 Graduate assistantships are available for graduate students matriculated in programs at Shippensburg University with a priority given to those students whose past experiences and future career goals are most suitable for college counseling services.
 These positions are 15-18 hour-per-week, paid positions.
 Summer graduate assistantships are typically filled internally before considering other candidates.